RAcbd/ROXTools/README.md

 EXP Calculator
 - Calculates the following:
- -Number of Mobs to Kill
+ - Number of Mobs to Kill
- -Exp Needed to Level Up
+ - Exp Needed to Level Up
- -Time Needed to Level Up
+ - Time Needed to Level Up

 EXP Per Hour
 - Calculates the following:
- -Exp Gain during the session
+ - Exp Gain during the session
- -Average Exp per Hour
+ - Average Exp per Hour

 ## Known Bugs / Issues
 - Some weird results for 'Next Level Up'.
 Will be updating this soon.